elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/conditional-branching.md

 ---
-title: Conditional Branching in JavaScript
+title: Conditional Branching - JavaScript Interview
 description: Learn how to use conditional branching in JavaScript.
 Can you execute more than one statement in an if statement? | Frontend Interview Questions & Answers
 sidebar_position: 12
 sidebar_label: Conditional Branching